mcollina/autocannon/README.md

   -B/--bailout NUM
         The number of failures before initiating a bailout.
   -M/--maxConnectionRequests NUM
-        The max number of requests to make per connection to the server -O/--maxOverallRequests NUM
+        The max number of requests to make per connection to the server.
+  -O/--maxOverallRequests NUM
-        The max number of requests to make overall to the server -n/--no-progress
+        The max number of requests to make overall to the server.
+  -r/--connectionRate NUM
+        The max number of requests to make per second from an individual connection.
+  -R/--overallRate NUM
+        The max number of requests to make per second from an all connections. connection rate will take precedence if both are set.
+        NOTE: if using rate limiting and a very large rate is entered which cannot be met, Autocannon will do as many requests as possible per second.
+  -n/--no-progress
         Don't render the progress bar. default: false.
   -l/--latency